Political Activity Disclosure

 Conagra Brands provides annual reports on its corporate political activities and reviews initiatives with the Nominating, Governance and Public Affairs Committee of the Board of Directors.

 All financial contributions adhere to federal, state and local laws regarding contribution limits on amount and source, criteria and reporting requirements.
 Contributions may not be made in anticipation of, in recognition of, or in return for an official act by the recipient of the contribution.

 Company Political Activities

-U.S. Federal Contributions: Conagra Brands does not contribute corporate funds to federal candidates or federal political committees.
-However, U.S. government lawmakers and state lawmakers routinely make decisions that affect Conagra Brands.
-Because of that impact, Conagra Brands has established the Conagra Brands Employee PAC, to support candidates for public office who understand Conagra Brands' business objectives.
+U.S. Federal Contributions: Per federal law, Conagra Brands does not contribute corporate funds to federal candidates or federal political committees.
+Since U.S. government lawmakers and state lawmakers routinely make decisions that affect Conagra Brands, the Company has established the Conagra Brands Employee PAC, to support candidates for public office who understand Conagra Brands' business objectives.